Frequently Asked Questions in Ethics

 Once you have determined that unethical or unprofessional conduct has occurred, there are a number of recommended steps you may choose to take.
 First, you may want to approach your physician and explain your concerns.
 Second, you may choose to report the behavior to another physician who works with your physician or who has treated you or a member of your family.
 Also, a number of hospitals and group practices have grievance mechanisms in place for patients to lodge complaints.

 Other avenues for addressing complaints include the state medical society or licensing board.
 These organizations have appropriate investigative bodies at the local level that can review physicians’ conduct.
 If appropriate, the licensing board can take disciplinary action against a physician’s license to practice medicine.
-Contact information of the licensing boards in all 50 states.
+A comprehensive list of state medical licensing boards can be found at the Federation of State Medical Board's (FSMB) website.

 - If your concern is related to a hospital or healthcare organization, you may wish to contact the American Hospital Association (AHA) or the Joint Commission on Accreditation of Healthcare Organizations (JCAHO).